Multiwinner voting: Proportional elections

-Proportionality means that each cohesive group of voters (that is: a group of voters with similar preferences, sometimes called an unanimous constituency) should be represented by a number of winners proportional to its size (the number of votes it receives).
+Proportionality means that each cohesive group of voters (that is: a group of voters with similar preferences, sometimes called a unanimous constituency) should be represented by a number of winners proportional to its size (the number of votes it receives).
 Formally, if the committee is of size k and there are n voters then each committee member represents n / k voters; and if L × n/k voters rank the same L candidates at the top (or give approval to the same L candidates) then those L candidates should be elected.
 This principle is easy to implement when the voters vote for parties (in party-list systems), but it can also be adapted to approval voting or produced by the STV election system; see justified representation and proportionality for solid coalitions.

 Proportionality may be measured just on the one usable preference that determines the vote's placement.
 In fact, in STV, only one preference is considered for each vote (unless fractional transfers are used as under a Gregory method).
 Blocks of party votes stay intact if back-up preferences are marked along party lines, but that is not always the case—in STV voters have the liberty to mark their preferences as they desire, even across party lines.
 Under STV the elected committee is composed of diverse representatives.
 Each substantial (quota-sized) group, as determined by the placement of the vote according to the top usable marked preference, elects its preferred candidate.